essac/WebShop-API/README.md

-## WebShop API
+## Webshop Application With Controllers & Routes.

-API with Controllers and routes for all the tables in the Azure SQL Database.
+API with controllers and routes for all the tables in the Azure SQL Database.
 Includes CRUD operations for most of the tables in the databse.

 **Used in the project:**